A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Introduction

-Another important utility of riAFT-BART is for variable selection with clustered survival data, on which there is sparse literature.
-Fan et al.\citep{fan2002variable} proposed a family of variable selection methods for the gamma frailty model based on a nonconcave penalized likelihood approach using the Newton-Raphson method.
-Androulakis et al.\citep{androulakis2012estimation} extended the penalized Cox or Gamma frailty model to a class of frailty models and proposed a generalized form of the likelihood function to allow the use of different continuous distributions for the frailty term.
-Utazirubanda et al.\citep{utazirubanda2021variable} proposed group LASSO with gamma-distributed frailty for variable selection in Cox regression.
-However, no corresponding software is available for these methods.
-Bender et al. \citep{bender2018generalized} proposed a piece-wise exponential additive mixed model (PEAMM) for clustered survival data, and Marra and Wood \citep{marra2011practical} described a practical approach by which shrinkage penalties can be added to the smoothing parameters in PEAMM and variable selection can be performed by using restricted maximum likelihood estimation.
-Rondeau et al. \citep{rondeau2003maximum} proposed to conduct variable selection by maximizing the penalized likelihood using the Marquardt algorithm, \citep{marquardt1963algorithm} which is a combination of the Newton-Raphson algorithm and the steepest descent algorithm.
-Ha et al.\citep{ha2014variable} proposed a penalized h-likelihood estimation approach for variable selection of fixed effects using semiparametric frailty models.
+Another important utility of riAFT-BART is for variable selection with clustered survival data, on which there is sparse literature. \cite{fan2002variable} proposed a family of variable selection methods for the gamma frailty model based on a nonconcave penalized likelihood approach using the Newton-Raphson method. \cite{androulakis2012estimation} extended the penalized Cox or Gamma frailty model to a class of frailty models and proposed a generalized form of the likelihood function to allow the use of different continuous distributions for the frailty term. \cite{utazirubanda2021variable} proposed group LASSO with gamma-distributed frailty for variable selection in Cox regression.
+However, no corresponding software is available for these methods. \cite{bender2018generalized} proposed a piece-wise exponential additive mixed model (PEAMM) for clustered survival data, and \cite{marra2011practical} described a practical approach by which shrinkage penalties can be added to the smoothing parameters in PEAMM and variable selection can be performed by using restricted maximum likelihood estimation. \cite{rondeau2003maximum} proposed to conduct variable selection by maximizing the penalized likelihood using the Marquardt algorithm \citep{marquardt1963algorithm}, which is a combination of the Newton-Raphson algorithm and the steepest descent algorithm. \cite{ha2014variable} proposed a penalized h-likelihood estimation approach for variable selection of fixed effects using semiparametric frailty models.
 These methods rely on parametric assumptions about the exact relationships between covariates and survival outcomes.
-Misspecifying the parametric forms of covariate-outcome relationships can reverberate through the variable selection procedure and yield unsatisfactory results. \citep{hu2021variable,bleich2014variable}
+Misspecifying the parametric forms of covariate-outcome relationships can reverberate through the variable selection procedure and yield unsatisfactory results \citep{hu2021variable,bleich2014variable}.